gmpalter/cl-forth/README.md

 ## Supported Operating Systems

-CL-Forth is supported on macOS, Linux, and Windows 10.
+CL-Forth is supported on macOS, Linux, and Windows.

 On macOS, it has been verified to run on macOS Ventura or later.